Acupressure Points for Headache & Migraine Relief with Home Remedies

 The Hands

-Here, you can find the Union Valley, known to relieve frontal headaches, releasing tension from the head & neck, back pain, and toothache.
-This pressure point is located between the thumb and index finger on the web.
+Here, you can find Union Valley, known for relieving frontal headaches, releasing tension from the head and neck, alleviating back pain, and soothing toothaches.
+This pressure point is located between the thumb and index finger on the web of the hand.

 The Foot